Ownasaurus/USBtoN64v2/README.md

 # USBtoN64v2
 Currently in beta testing phase

 Utilizes Nucleo-F446RE board with custom header for usb and n64 communication

+The "Custom Board" directory contains a 3D case and PCB which are being built and tested ASAP.

 Currently supported USB devices:
 - Keyboard